23 September 2019

 Every morning for the last 32 years I have taken a little pill to make me nice, focused, and composed.
 Five weeks ago I ran out of those pills, and it has been a horrific nightmare since then.

-Shortly after my move I had dengue fever in June, and again in July, while trying to get settled.
+Shortly after my move I had my first of two bouts of dengue fever in June, while trying to get settled.
 (There are three different kinds and you can have all three.
-After that, you can't be infected again unless you die from #2 or #3.)
-I was already stressed and feeling marginalized, and there were a lot of people in and out of the house for me to keep up with.
+After that, you can't be infected again as long as it did not kill you the first time around.)
+I was already stressed, and there were a lot of people in and out of the house for me to keep up with.

 When I ran out of pills the second week of August, I thought I would be OK.
 It took a week to prove me wrong.
 I began to fall apart.
 One casualty was Narith, the young man who I hired as a housekeeper and cook.
 It did not take long for our relationship to take an unexpected turn down Lovers Lane, and he moved into the house, initially to take care of me while I was sick.
 I was really in love with him for a lot of good reasons, despite his volatile mood swings.
 I am pretty sure he has CD, absent any diagnosis or little morning pills.
 I threw him out, for which I will suffer for the rest of my life.
 I was not in my right mind at the time.

-After five weeks without medication I receive a month's supply of pills by EMS three days ago from Dr. Donn, a very old friend who had been practicing medicine in Bangkok under a Red Cross program, although he just moved back to Seattle.
+After five weeks without medication I received a month's supply of pills by EMS three days ago from Dr. Donn, a very old friend who had been practicing medicine in Bangkok under a Red Cross program, although he had very recently moved back to Seattle.
 It will take me a few more days to revert to the 2019 Douglas.
 A few days ago I published an apology on Facebook for people might have offended, frightened, disgusted or evicted.
 I have been forgiven by all but one person, and I am trying to live with that.

 "Clinical Depression" is not about feeling sad.
 "We all feel sad once in a while," several friends have told me before they dismissed my condition as they would a cold or a bad hair day.
 Clinical depression is serious.
 Read more about the symptoms here.
 If that sounds like what you or anyone close to you is experiencing, see a doctor, preferably a psychiatrist.
 You may feel better with one little pill every morning.